unixyu/02e0dc10-4afe-470c-96c4-6c3f819c8f7f/README.md

 }
 ```

 2. Code a nodejs worker, get the job from beanstalkd, get the data from xe.com and save it to mongodb.
-Exchange rate need to be round off to `2` decmicals in STRING type.
+Exchange rate need to be round off to `2` decmicals in `STRING` type.

 	a.
-If reqqust fail, reput to the tube and delay with 3s.
+If request fail, reput to the tube and delay with 3s.

 	b.
 If request is done, reput to the tube and delay with 60s.

-mongodb data:
+##### mongodb data:
 ```
 {
 	"from": "HKD",